 Common sayings about small businesses get thrown around that are too often taken as truth.
 Most of us have heard someone say that 50% of all small businesses fail within the first year or that 90% of restaurants fail within the first year.
 These cliches get repeated so frequently that they’re accepted as fact when the reality is actually quite different.

-Read on to find out what the small business failure rate really is and what steps you can take to prevent your own business from failing.
+Read on to find out what the small business failure rate really is and what steps you can take to prevent your own business from failing (see also tips on what to do when selling a business).
 In addition, if you are a sole proprietor, check out the tax guide here.

 What Is the Small Business Failure Rate?